 Early History of the Arguellos family

-Another 378 words (27 lines of text) covering the years 1555, 1566 and 1565 are included under the topic Early Arguellos History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arguellos research.
+Another 98 words (7 lines of text) covering the years 1555, 1566 and 1565 are included under the topic Early Arguellos History in all our PDF Extended History products and printed products wherever possible.

 Arguellos Spelling Variations

 Spelling variations of this family name include: Arguella, Arguellos, Arguelles, Arjuela, Arbuelo and others.

 Early Notables of the Arguellos family (pre 1700)